jacub-test/compound-interest-test/README.md

 ## links:

-### fore watch a demo deploy this application you can go to this [web page](https://jacub-test.github.io/compound-interest-test/)
+### for watch a demo deploy this application you can go to this [web page](https://jacub-test.github.io/compound-interest-test/)